shaond/vim-guru/README.md

 # Vim Guru

-A simple colorscheme ported from Textmate's "Vibrant Ink" by Jo Vermeulen.
-This fork adds better syntax highlighting for JavaScript.
+A simple colorscheme based on the "Vibrant Ink" port by Jo Vermeulen (for Textmate).
+I've added some improvements for better syntax highlighting when using JavaScript & personalised a few of the colors.

 # License